-- 7. Turn on the gas supply and electrical power to the furnace. - 8.
-Turn on system power and energize valve. - 9.
-Using a leak detection solution, check for leaks at pressure boss screw.
+- 7. Remove the manometer hose from the outlet pressure tap boss, and tighten the outlet pressure tap screw using the 3/32" Allen wrench.
+(Clockwise, 7 in-lb minimum). - 8.
+Turn on the gas supply and electrical power to the furnace. - 9.
+Turn on system power and energize valve. - 10.
+Using a leak detection solution or soap suds, check for leaks at pressure boss screw.
 Bubbles forming indicate a leak.
 SHUT OFF GAS AND FIX ALL LEAKS IMMEDIATELY!